 Production & Price

-The price of the Spring is estimated at 15,000-16,000 Euros in Europe (excluding government subsidy) that will let it comfortably undercut the cheapest electric cars on sale currently in the Old Continent – the trio of the VW e-Up!, Skoda Citigo iV and the Seat Mii electric.
-The Spring would slot under the Dacia Sandero that moves to its third generation with a more advanced underpinning (CMF-B) and techy interior later this year.
+The price of the Spring is estimated at 15,000-16,000 Euros in Europe (excluding government subsidy) that will let it comfortably undercut the cheapest electric cars on sale currently in the Old Continent.
+The Spring slots under the 2021 Dacia Sandero to become the Romanian budget brand’s cheapest offering.